pluralsight/guides/published/other/software-delivery-using-test-driven-development-tdd/article.md

 In step 1, I start with the unit test case for the logo that I am going to place on the web page.
 Nothing more nothing less.

 <h2>Step 2: Execute Test</h2>
 At this point in time, I have a unit test case and absolutely no code.
-Yet, I am going to execute the test case.
+Yet, I am going to **execute** the test case.
 Why?
-In TDD, <strong>you always write code for a failing test</strong>, and this is the reason why we execute the test case knowing fully well that there is no code to support it.
+In TDD, <strong>you always write code for a failing test</strong>, and this is the reason why we execute the test case knowing full well that there is no code to support it.

 Executing the test case without code also provides the insurance that the developer does not get carried away by the need to have the code in place before writing the test case.
 It is an additional layer of control that ensures that TDD is followed true to the spirit of it.